Ashley Olsen: Business and philanthropy

-The idea for The Row started as a personal project in 2005 when Ashley Olsen challenged herself to create a perfect T-shirt.
+The idea for The Row started as a personal project in 2005 when Olsen challenged herself to create a perfect T-shirt.
 She tested the design on a variety of women of all body shapes and ages in an attempt to find a "commonality in fit and attitude."
 By 2006, the sisters had created a 7-piece collection that included the T-shirt, a pair of cotton sateen leggings, and a cashmere wool tank dress.
 Barneys New York bought the entire first collection.
 The brand has expanded to include ready-to-wear, resort, handbags, sunglasses, and shoes.

-In 2006, they were selected as the faces of the upscale fashion line Badgley Mischka.
+That same year, they were selected as the faces of the upscale fashion line Badgley Mischka.

 In 2008, Mary-Kate and Ashley published Influence, a book featuring interviews with fashion designers that have inspired their fashion lines.

-In 2011, the sisters collaborated with TOMS Shoes to design footwear for children without shoes in more than 20 countries worldwide.

-As adults, Mary-Kate and Ashley have devoted much of their attention to the world of fashion.
-They head a couture fashion label, The Row, as well as the Elizabeth and James, Olsenboye, and StyleMint retail collections.

-Mary-Kate and Ashley designed an Olsenboye change purse in 2011 and donated the money to "Pennies From Heaven".
+In 2007, the Olsens released a fashion line called Elizabeth and James.
+The brand was named after their younger sister, actress Elizabeth Olsen, and older brother, writer James "Trent" Olsen.
+In 2009, Mary-Kate and Ashley announced that their new women's retail line, Olsenboye, would release for JCPenney.
+Olsenboye would be much cheaper than The Row, with all products under US$50.
+It debuted on November 6, 2009, in select stores and online, and launched nationwide in Spring of 2010.
+The twins designed a limited edition Olsenboye change purse in August 2011 to raise money for Pennies From Heaven, an organization that donates to after-school programs.
+In July 2011, they founded StyleMint, another retail line, in partnership with BeachMint.
+That same year, the sisters collaborated with TOMS Shoes to design footwear for children without shoes in Honduras.
+The sisters traveled to the country together, fitting feet and socializing with the children there.
+In early 2013, Elizabeth and James launched a perfume line, headed by two fragrances called Nirvana White and Nirvana Black.
+In 2019, the Elizabeth and James line became exclusively available at Kohl's stores.

 In October 2012, the twins won the WSJ magazine Innovator of The Year Award.

-In early 2013, they launched an Elizabeth and James perfume.

-Ashley Olsen has appeared on best-dressed lists.
+Ashley and Mary-Kate have appeared on multiple best-dressed lists, such as Glamour UK's and US Vogue's lists.

-The Olsens are members of the Council of Fashion Designers of America, CFDA a not-for-profit trade association of over 450 prominent American fashion and accessory designers.
-They are now the creative directors for the Italian fashion shoe brand Superga.